DJ1K1/data-combiner/README.md

                         fromDict: 'users',
                         to: 'user'

-                        // if not userId not exists in users - default = null }
+                        // if userId not exists in users - default = null }

                 },